nglthu/gridDocument/readMe.md

 Fig. 4 Option of filtering by Confidence Score with different ways of conditions

-## Code Project File and Demo
+## Released Code Project File (version v.1.0) and Demo

 + Demo has been captured by opening a file namely demo5.wmv.
 + To run the project, please using the local database (documentDB as attached) for demo and changing connection string in the project.
-+ The code has been zipped in a file namely gridDocument.zip.
++ The code has been released by a first version of  gridDocument-1.0.zip

+## Wish you enjoy !!